poowf/otter/README.md

 A relatively automatic CRUD backend administration panel

 # Introduction
 Otter was created as an open-source alternative to Laravel Nova.
-The backend administration panel is built with the beautiful tabler template and follows the structure of the popular laravel extension packages like horizon and telescope
+The backend administration panel is built with the beautiful tabler template and follows the structure of the popular laravel extension packages like horizon and telescope.

+Otter is designed to handle almost everything for you through `OtterResource` files that essentially tie to your Eloquent Models.

 # Installation